codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-api.md

 curl 'https://g.codefresh.io/api/builds/5b1a78d1bdbf074c8a9b3458' --compressed -H 'content-type:application/json; charset=utf-8' -H 'Authorization: <your_key_here>' --data-binary '{"serviceId":"5b1a78d1bdbf074c8a9b3458","type":"build","repoOwner":"kostis-codefresh","branch":"master","repoName":"nestjs-example","variables":{"sample-var1":"sample1","SAMPLE_VAR2":"SAMPLE2"}}'
 {% endhighlight %}

-## Example - getting status from builds
+## Example: Getting status from builds

-You can get the status of a build from the cli by using its ID:
+You can get the status of a build from the CLI by using the build ID:

 {% highlight bash %}
 codefresh get builds 5b4f927dc70d080001536fe3
 {% endhighlight %}

-Same thing with the API
+Same thing with the API:

 {% highlight bash %}
 curl -X GET --header "Accept: application/json" --header "Authorization: <your_key_here>" "https://g.codefresh.io/api/builds/5b4f927dc70d080001536fe3"
 {% endhighlight %}

-## Example - creating Codefresh pipelines externally
+## Example: Creating Codefresh pipelines externally

 Codefresh has a great UI for creating pipelines for each of your projects.
 If you wish, you can also create pipelines programmatically in an external manner.
 This allows you to use your own templating solution for re-using pipelines and creating them from an external system.

-First you need a yaml file that defines the pipeline.
+First you need a YAML file that defines the pipeline.
 This is a pipeline [specification](#full-pipeline-specification).

->It is also very to create a a dummy pipeline in the Codefresh Web UI and then get its specification by running `codefresh get pipeline my-project/my-pipeline -o yaml > my-pipeline-spec.yml`
+>It is also very easy to create a a dummy pipeline in the Codefresh UI and then get its specification by running `codefresh get pipeline my-project/my-pipeline -o yaml > my-pipeline-spec.yml`

 Here is an example